tatiana-albin/devops/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.app.spring-boot-mysql' is invalid and this project uses 'com.app.springbootmysql' instead.
+* The original package name 'hello.spring-boot-with-docker' is invalid and this project uses 'hello.springbootwithdocker' instead.

 # Getting Started